 Defense attorneys in the trial of Daniel Penny, a Marine veteran, argued before the judge on Monday that their client was trying to prevent an attempted robbery, when he put a homeless Michael Jackson impersonator, Jordan Neely, in a fatal chokehold on a New York subway last year.

 This sharpened line of argument came as the defense was seeking to influence the judge’s instructions to the jury, who was not present.
-The defense hopes that if it can convince the jury that Mr. Penny was preventing a robbery when he subdued Neely, it could make his actions seem more justifiable, also under New York law, more than if Mr. Penny was just acting as a result of Neely threatening violence.
+The defense hopes that if it can show that Mr. Penny was preventing a robbery when he subdued Neely, it could make his actions seem more justifiable, also under New York law, more than if Mr. Penny was just acting as a result of Neely threatening violence.

 On Monday, the judge, Maxwell Wiley, who presides over the high-profile case, asked the parties if they had any “particular instructions” they would like him to give to the jury before they go into deliberations next week.
 Both the defense and the prosecution have rested their cases.
 After their closing arguments, which will begin next Monday, December 2, the jury will deliberate on a verdict for Mr. Penny.

-The 26-year-old, who is from West Islip on Long Island but was living in downtown Manhattan at the time of the incident, is charged with second-degree-manslaughter and negligent homicide in the death of Neely.
+Mr. Penny, 26, who is from West Islip on Long Island but was living in downtown Manhattan at the time of the incident, is charged with second-degree-manslaughter and negligent homicide in the death of Neely.
 If convicted, he faces a maximum of 19 years in prison.
 He has pleaded not guilty.
 The defense argues he did not intend to kill Neely, but was trying to protect himself and fellow riders from an unpredictable and menacing aggressor on the subway.

 Manhattan district attorney Alvin Bragg, whose office is prosecuting the case, accuses Mr. Penny of using excessive force and recklessly killing Neely by holding the chokehold too long, something he should have known can have deadly consequences, after training as a Marine for four years.